 Tokyo Toy Museum

 The Toy Museum has a variety of rooms on three floors.
-However, our favorite were the following three, and the gift shop that has an excellent selection of educational toys.
+However, our favorite was the following three, and the gift shop has an excellent selection of educational toys.

-Wooden Baby Room – This room was out favorite.
+Wooden Baby Room – This room was our favorite.
 It is specially designed for babies aged 0-2.
 Baby enjoyed all the wooden pull and shape toys and bright scarfs.
-Babies were crawling all over the place haveing a wonderful time using the wooden slides, tunnel and baby toys.
+Babies were crawling all over the place having a wonderful time using the wooden slides, tunnel, and baby toys.

 About the Tokyo Toy Museum

 Tokyo Toy Museum is operated by the Non-Profit Organization (NPO) Japan Good Toy Association.
 The facilities are the remains of the old Yotsuya Daiyon elementary school building, which was built in 1935.
 Japan Good Toys Association strives to promote (1) friendship among different generations, (2) partnership in the social community, and (3) family communication.